 (ascending).

-The index will speed up the querying by both fields.
+The index speeds up the querying by both fields.

 In big collections, it may not be possible to get items in order, especially when fetching by page using .skip()

 .
 In the example below, the database skips the first 5000 items, then performs the sort.
-Ordering by an index will solve this problem as the database will sort first, then skip the first 5000 items.
+Ordering by an index solves this problem as the database sorts first, and then skips the first 5000 items.

 You are not restricted to the index fields in your query.
 You can use other fields in the query and still get the benefit of the index.
 Additionally, the order that you specify the fields in your query does not matter.